-The word ‘Arrogant’ (Adjective) describes someone who has an exaggerated sense of their own importance or abilities, often displaying a lack of respect or humility.
+The word ‘Arrogant’ (adjective) describes someone who has an exaggerated sense of their own importance or abilities.
+In other words, it often involves a lack of humility and may come across as dismissive or disrespectful.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Arrogant’ correctly in sentences.

 Arrogant Explained in Depth